 During the great growth of the Wildcat in the 1990s, the Student Publications department morphed into Arizona Student Media.
 The Desert yearbook, long struggling to sell copies, was discontinued in 1998 (publication resumed for two years in 2005-05).
 In the meantime, though, the Daily Wildcat had produced one of the first college newspaper websites in 1994, had brought in KAMP student radio and had established the university’s first student-run TV station, UATV, in 1998.
 “Student Publications” were now truly “Student Media”.

 The Arizona Student Media Board (formerly the Board of Publications) is the official advisory and governing entity for the Wildcat and other student media.
 The board hires editors-in-chief and other student managers, and can review policies and procedures, but has no editorial or programming say-so.
 The first director of Student Publications, Clyde D. Lowery, served as adviser to the Wildcat and Desert Yearbook from 1973 until retirement in 1989.
 Oro N. Bull then served as director and adviser until 1992.
-The third and current professional director of Student Media is Mark S. Woodhams, retired February 28th, 2015 after 22 years.
+The third director of Student Media and Wildcat adviser, Mark S. Woodhams, retired February 28th, 2015 after 22 years.
 Brett C. Fera, who as a student was editor in chief of the Spring 2005 Wildcat, is now Interim Director of the department.

-In 2014, about 130 students work at the Wildcat in all areas of operation, from reporting, editing and multimedia to accounting, sales, marketing, graphic design and more.
-Employment is not limited to journalism students, and there are no age or class restrictions.
-The editor is in charge of all editorial content and is responsible for all aspects of newsroom administration, including hiring and discipline.
+In 2015, about 130 students work at the Wildcat in all areas of operation, from reporting, editing and multimedia to accounting, sales, marketing, graphic design and more.
+Employment is not limited to journalism students.
+The editor in chief is in charge of all editorial content and is responsible for all aspects of newsroom administration, including hiring and discipline.

 First printed 1991.